plowman/trump-coronavirus-timeline/timeline.md

 ## Feb 26, 2020
-### Trump predicts we'll covid cases within a couple days are 'going to be down to close to zero'
+### Trump predicts covid cases within a couple days are 'going to be down to close to zero'
 <details>
   <summary>...</summary>